 And the glory of His majesty,

-It is hard to imagine men and women in work attire, starting out a day like any other on their way to the office or a business meeting, only to find themselves hiding in caves before sundown, shaking in fear from the presence of God, their Creator.
+It is hard to imagine people in work attire, starting out a day like any other on their way to the office, shop, or a business trip, only to find themselves later seeking out caves to hide in, shaking in fear due to the sudden presence of a returned God, their loving Creator.

-We might be able to visualize this happening if a war were to break out, or some other terrible event was to happen.
-But in this case, Isaiah is simply describing the scene at the appearing of Jesus Christ, who is returning to bring an era of peace and justice for all nations.
+We might be able to visualize people seeking cover if a war were to break out, or some other terrible event were to happen.
+But in this case, Isaiah is simply describing the scene at the appearance of Jesus Christ, who has promised to return, bringing in an era of peace and justice for all peoples and nations.

-While describing the last days, Jesus wondered aloud to His disciples whether there would be any faith at all to be found when He finally returns to rule the nations.
+When describing the coming last days, Jesus wondered aloud to His disciples whether any faith would be found at all when He returns to rule the nations.

-…when the Son of Man comes, will He really find faith on the earth?”
-Luke 18:8b NKJV
+8 …when the Son of Man comes, will He really find faith on the earth?”
+Luke 18:8 (NKJV)

-Isaiah and the other prophets of his day described what men and women’s behavior was like in Judah and, by extension, what it will also be like globally before the Day of the Lord:
+Isaiah, and the other prophets of his day, described peoples’ behavior in Judah in their time, and, by extension, what it will be like globally on the day of Christ’s return:

-• They will be haughty and prideful, and adorned with finery, pomp, and glory.
+- They will be haughty and prideful, adorned with finery, pomp, and glory.

-• They will not regard the work of the Lord, consider the operation of His hands, or call upon His name in faith.
+- They will not regard the works of the Lord, consider the operation of His hands, or call upon His name – they will exhibit no faith.

 God is patient with us, but His patience will not last forever.
 Through His prophets, God has promised to shake the earth to get our attention before the return of Jesus Christ.

-This will not be the first time this happened – the Book of Hebrews reminds us that God shook the earth at Mount Sinai when God met with Moses and the people He had brought out of slavery in Egypt.
-And that He will shake both earth and heaven once again in the end times:
+This will not be the first time this has happened.
+The book of Hebrews reminds us that God shook the earth at Mount Sinai, when God met with Moses and the people He had recently brought out of slavery in Egypt.
+And the writer of Hebrews reminds us of Isaiah’s prophecy that God will shake both earth and heaven in the end times:

-… just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
-Romans 6:4b NKJV
+4 … just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
+Romans 6:4 (NKJV)

 Reflection

-Lord, help me to live for today, to enjoy You and the blessings You have provided.
-Thank You for forgiving all of my sins and help me to forgive others around me.
-Grant me the faith to enjoy peace and serenity in the midst of the struggles and conflicts of life’s journey.
-We take our refuge in You.
-In Jesus’ name we pray, Amen.
+Lord, help me to live for today, to enjoy You and the many blessings You have provided.
+Thank You for forgiving all of my sins which I now confess to You, and help me to forgive others around me who have hurt me.
+Grant me the faith I need to enjoy Your peace and serenity in the midst of life’s many struggles and trials.
+We take complete refuge in You.
+We ask this in Jesus’ name, Amen.